Healthy forests: the heart of the wild Northwest

 - Keeps watch over state and federal public forests and grasslands and objects or appeals risky projects through our National Forest Watch.

-- Advocates for managing public forests for ecological resilience, not purely short term gain.
-This includes State Trust Lands.
+- Advocates for managing federal and state forests for ecological resilience, not purely short term gain.

 - Ecologically restores national forests, while supporting efforts to conserve wildlife habitat and working forests on private and state lands.